cengage/proxit/README.md

 ## Configuration

-1. Create a ".proxitrc" file in one of the following locations:
+1. Create a configuration file in one of the following locations:
   * a local `.proxitrc` or the first found looking in `./ ../ ../../ ../../../` etc.
   * `$HOME/.proxitrc`
   * `$HOME/.proxit/config`